 There will also be joint degrees available allowing students to study two areas, and economics is usually paired with accounting, business, finance, politics, journalism or law.
 Examples of undergraduate degrees available are: BA accounting economics, BA economics and finance, BA economics with a foreign language, and BA politics philosophy and economics.

 What should I expect from studying Economics?

-When students are able to study specialised areas and tailor their degrees to their interests, this will make studying more enjoyable as students will feel that they are studying areas that they are passionate about whilst preparing themselves for the world of work.
+When students can study specialised areas and tailor their degrees to their interests, this will make studying more enjoyable as students will feel that they are studying areas that they are passionate about while preparing themselves for the world of work.

 As economics is the combination of maths and science, the course can be tough and hard to process in certain areas and modules.
 There will be formulas, equations and just pure and utter maths that may cause a headache to the best of us.